-With your passion and drive, Federico's distance hybrid program will help you pursue your dream within the Cosmetology industry.
-Our 1600- clock hour course provides the tools necessary for cutting edge training and resources.
+With your passion and drive, Federico's tailored program will help you pursue your dream within the Cosmetology industry.
+Our 1000- clock hour course provides the tools necessary for cutting edge training and resources.
 Success at Federico will provide amazing opportunities within the Industry to help you get started as a platform artist, salon owner, celebrity stylist and more.
 Through training and guidance, you'll be equipped with the skills, techniques and knowledge needed to succeed as an industry professional.

-The courses of study for students enrolled in a cosmetology distance hybrid course consists of sixteen hundred (1,600) clock hours of technical instructional and practical operations covering the practices constituting the art of cosmetology.
-(O\Net 39.5012.00 CIP #12.0413)
+The courses of study for students enrolled in a cosmetology course consists of one thousand (1,000) clock hours of technical instructional and practical operations covering the practices constituting the art of cosmetology.
+(ONet 39.5012.00 CIP #12.0413)